spalberg/rescala-lang.github.io/manual/index.md

 The code examples in the manual serve as a self contained Scala REPL session, all code is executed and results are annotated as comments using [tut](https://github.com/tpolecat/tut).
-To use all features of *REScala* the only required import is:
+To use all features of *Rescala* the only required import is:

 ```scala
 import rescala._